threathunters-io/laurel/man/laurel-about.7.md

 by `auditd(8)`.
 All information that is added to records by `laurel(8)`  follows the same convention, i.e. keys are turned into all-caps.
 While `laurel` can be configured to perform the same translations as `auditd(8)`, it can perform other enrichments, including interpreted scripts, collecting specific environment variables, or container information for processes that are run within container environments.

+If possible, translations of numeric values should be performed by `laurel` rather than by `auditd`.
+Note: If `laurel` is built with musl libc, it won't be able to resolve users and groups using GNU libc's Name Service Switch.
+However, since musl libc  supports the glibc's name service caching daemon, installing and enabling `nscd` makes NSS-based user and group available.

 ### Adding Context: Process Relationships, Labels

 While processing audit records `laurel(8)` tracks processes and remembers `comm`, `exe`, and the event ID associated with the latest `execve` event of a process.
 Processes that are tracked can be assigned labels through various mechanisms and those labels can optionally be propagated to child processes.